-The WAIT TO START lamp on time will vary, depending on the ambient air temperature.
-See Normal Starting Procedure.
+The WAIT TO START lamp time will vary, depending on the ambient air temperature.
 Refer to Procedure 101-014 in Section 1.

-The WAIT TO START lamp can appear as:
+The WAIT TO START lamp can look like:

-- · the words WAIT TO START spelled out - a symbol similar to the graphic illustrated.

-NOTE: The color of the symbol or words can vary, based on the manufacturer of the vehicle, but will typically be red or amber.
+- The words WAIT TO START spelled out - A symbol similar to the graphic illustrated - The color of the symbol or words can vary, based on the manufacturer of the vehicle, but will typically be red or amber.